Hematopoietic stem cell transplantation: Amniotic fluid

-Extracting stem cells from amniotic fluid is possible for both autologous and heterologous uses at the time of childbirth.
+Extracting stem cells from amniotic fluid is possible and may have applications for autologous and heterologous use.

-Umbilical cord blood

-Umbilical cord blood is obtained when a mother donates her infant's umbilical cord and placenta after birth.
-Cord blood has a higher concentration of HSCs than is normally found in adult blood, but the small quantity of blood obtained from an umbilical cord (typically about 50 ml) makes it more suitable for transplantation into small children than into adults.
-Newer techniques using ex vivo expansion of cord blood units or the use of two cord blood units from different donors allow cord blood transplants to be used in adults.

-Cord blood can be harvested from the umbilical cord of a child being born after preimplantation genetic diagnosis for HLA matching (see PGD for HLA matching) to donate to an ill sibling requiring HSCT.

 Storage of HSC

 Unlike other organs, bone-marrow cells can be frozen (cryopreserved) for prolonged periods without damaging too many cells.
 This is a necessity with autologous HSCs because the cells must be harvested from the recipient months in advance of the transplant treatment.
 In the case of allogeneic transplants, fresh HSCs are preferred to avoid cell loss that might occur during the freezing and thawing process.
 Allogeneic cord blood is stored frozen at a cord blood bank because it is only obtainable at the time of childbirth.
 To cryopreserve HSCs, a preservative, dimethyl sulfoxide, must be added, and the cells must be cooled very slowly in a controlled-rate freezer to prevent osmotic cellular injury during ice-crystal formation.
 HSCs may be stored for years in a cryofreezer, which typically uses liquid nitrogen.